ArtemBaskal/github-dashboard/README.md

 - Builds the app for production.

 ### `yarn test`
--Launches the test runner in the interactive watch mode.
+- Launches the test runner in the interactive watch mode.

 ### `yarn eject`